-New Governance and Compensation Highlights
+New Governance Highlights

-In 2016, we adopted a number of best practices with respect to corporate governance and compensation that complement the many best practices we adopted at the time of our IPO.
+Our governance philosophy strives to adopt policies and practices that we believe are in the best interests of our Company and our shareholders.
+In 2018, we adopted a number of additional best practices with respect to corporate governance and compensation that complement the many best practices we have adopted since our IPO.
 See "Corporate Governance - Governance Highlights" for additional information.
 The new policies and practices include: